 - a (non executive) chairman

 - 5 non-executive directors

-- 5 executive directors including: the chief executive, finance director, a registered medical practitioner or a registered dentist, and a registered nurse or midwife.
+- 5 executive directors including: the Chief Executive, finance director, a registered medical practitioner or a registered dentist, and a registered nurse or midwife.

 The Board of Directors is the accountable body for the running of the Trust.
-The Board of Directors is responsible for setting strategy and overseeing delivery of this.
-The delivery of the day-to-day business is the responsibility of the executives.
+The day to day business of the Trust will remain the responsibility of the Board of Directors.